Things To do In Barcelona: 1 Day Route

 Begun in 1882 and still under construction, it is a UNESCO World Heritage Site.
 It is estimated that one of its most important towers, the tower of Jesus Christ, will be finished by 2026, marking Gaudí’s centenary.
 In addition, as a curiosity, we will tell you that this monument is the most visited in Spain, standing out not only for its impressive architecture but also for its profound religious and naturalistic symbolism.

-With its façades dedicated to the Nativity, Passion and Glory, and towers that will stand as the tallest among Christian churches, the Sagrada Familia is a must-see in Barcelona.
+With its façades dedicated to the Nativity, Passion and Glory, and towers that will stand as the tallest among Christian churches, the Sagrada Familia is a must-do among the top things to do in Barcelona.

 Paseo de Gracia: Elegance and Modernism

 In the heart of Barcelona, Passeig de Gràcia is home to an unparalleled architectural spectacle known as the Apple of Discord.
-This iconic block features three jewels of Catalan Modernisme, each reflecting the unique vision of its celebrated architects, making them must-see stops for those looking for things to see in Barcelona:
+This iconic block features three jewels of Catalan Modernisme, each reflecting the unique vision of its celebrated architects, making them must stop for those looking for things to do in Barcelona:

 Antoni Gaudí’s Casa Batlló.
-It stands out for its façade that simulates the waves of the sea and the decorative details reminiscent of living beings, being a tribute to the artist’s representative art and nature
+It stands out for its façade that simulates the waves of the sea and the decorative details reminiscent of living beings, being a tribute to the artist’s representative art and nature.
+Check your tickets here.

 The Casa Lleó Morera, designed by Lluís Domènech i Montaner, this building is a marvel with its rich ornamentation, which includes sculptures and ceramics of all colours.
 It also has a legend in its composition, the legend of Saint George.
 If you are detailed, you will find it easily, but if not, we’ll tell you about it!
 Download the app and discover it.